YichengWu/PhaseCam3D/README.md

 ```
 python depth_estimation.py
 ```
 Change `results_dir` to the place you save your model.
-If you just want to see the performance of our best result, type `results_dir="./trained_framework/"`.
-Once the code is finished, a new folder called `test_all` will be created inside the model directory.
+Once the testing is finished, a new folder called `test_all` will be created inside the model directory.
 It contains 400 scenes, and each one includes a clean image `sharp.png`, a coded image `blur.png`, an estimated disparity map `phiHat.png`, and a ground truth disparity map `phiGT.png`.

+If you want to see the performance of our best result, please download from [Google Drive](https://drive.google.com/drive/folders/12zqZjkllc9IllSIloOSfJNlkDvHL46Hb?usp=sharing).
 Sample images are shown below.

 <p align="center">
   <img width="500" src="/figures/PhaseCam3D_sim_results.png">